creativepragmatics/DataSourcerer/Example/BACKLOG.md

 - Find better name for errorMaker
 - Add SwiftFormat by Nick Lockwood
 - Split Idiomatic* into BaseItem, LoadableItem, FailableItem, EmptyableItem
-- Remove Error from ListItem (put into FailableItem?)
+- Remove Error from ItemModel (put into FailableItem?)
-- Make initializer for ListCore without headers and footers (NoSupplementaryItem..), make those configurable
+- Make initializer for ListCore without headers and footers (NoSupplementaryItemModel..), make those configurable
 - Rename Parameters protocol (a bit opaque for lib users)